cirruslabs/cirrus-ci-docs/docs/features.md

 Cirrus CI leverages elasticity of the modern clouds to always have available resources to process your builds.
 **Engineers should never wait for builds to start**.

-## Bring you own infrastructure
+## Bring your own infrastructure

-Cirrus CI allows to [bring your own infrastructure](guide/supported-computing-services.md) for your full control over security and for easy of integration with your current workflow.
+Cirrus CI supports [bringing your own infrastructure](guide/supported-computing-services.md) for full control over security and for easy integration with your current workflow.

 <p align="center">